Why Won’t My Furnace Turn On?

 6. Check the Propane or Gas Supply

 If all of the above check out, make sure your gas service is running properly.
 To do this, try lighting your gas stove or running your gas dryer.
-If those won’t light either, call the gas company.
+If those won’t start either, call the gas company.

 7. Check the Ignition Sensor